• Skip to main content

 Really, are walking meetings worth the effort?

-We’ve all heard that prolonged sitting is potentially as detrimental to our health as smoking; and that most of us will benefit from more incidental movement.
-Shane O’Mara, author of the book In Praise of Walking: The New Science of How We Walk and Why It’s Good for Us, says “think of walking as something which lowers our blood pressure, aids the passage of food through our intestines, reduces inflammation, allows us to be creative and better at problem-solving and helps build resilient brains.”
+Professor Shane O’Mara, author of the book In Praise of Walking: The New Science of How We Walk and Why It’s Good for Us, encourages us to “think of walking as something which lowers our blood pressure, aids the passage of food through our intestines, reduces inflammation, allows us to be creative and better at problem-solving and helps build resilient brains.”

 Who do I meet with whilst walking?